tomwolfe/metamorphic-core/README.md

 ## Contributing <a name="contributing"></a>

 We welcome contributions!
-Please align with the current **Phase 1 MVP focus** outlined in [**ROADMAP.md**](ROADMAP.md) (primarily Week 6 tasks: final code review, cleanup, packaging, internal testing, addressing feedback).
+Please align with the current **Phase 2 Iteration 1 focus** outlined in [**ROADMAP.md**](ROADMAP.md) (primarily Week 7-9 tasks: Enhanced Test Generation, Security Agent API Integration, and API Documentation).

 See `CONTRIBUTING.md` (to be created) for detailed guidelines.
-Look for issues related to Week 6 polish and release preparation.
+Look for issues related to Phase 2 Iteration 1 tasks.

 ## Detailed Documentation Links <a name="detailed-documentation-links"></a>